syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aspnet-mvc.md

    {% endhighlight %}

-5. Add a new action method ExportToPDF in HomeController.cs and include the below code snippet to convert HTML to PDF.
+5. Add a new action method named ExportToPDF in HomeController.cs and include the below code snippet to convert HTML to PDF document.

    {% highlight c# tabtitle="C#" %}